CodeDiversity/ShipPM/README.md

 └── audits/                 # Launch audits
 ```

-*Note: All Ship Agent files live safely in `.pm/` to isolate them from your coding agent's execution layer.*
+*Note: All PM Assistant files live safely in `.pm/` to isolate them from your coding agent's execution layer.*

 ## Contributing

-Want to help make Ship Agent more opinionated?
+Want to help make PM Assistant more opinionated?
 Check out our [Contributing Guide](CONTRIBUTING.md).

 ## License